matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ## Dependencies

-This MSC depends on the following MSCs, which have been accepted into the spec, but have yet to be released:
+This MSC depends on the following MSCs, which have not yet been accepted into the spec:

 * [MSC3773](https://github.com/matrix-org/matrix-spec-proposals/pull/3773): Notifications for threads